KorfLab/intronomicon/bakeoff/README.md

 Notes:

-- you will probably need `grimore` and `datacore2024`
+- you will need `grimore` to simulate reads
-- not all software built for ARM, may need an alternate environment
+- you may want `datacore2024` for minimal datasets
-- need to do testing on non-x86 hardware
+- x86 (only hisat2, minimap2, and pblat on osx-arm)
 - dragen needs evaluation outside this scope

 ## Flattened Transcript Format ##